draven3166/blogmedia/README.txt

  * Refer to the API documentation: http://api.drupal.org/api/drupal/7

- * For more information about DB complete and configurations contact me to draven3166@gmail.com.
+ * For more information about DB complete and configurations contact me to: draven3166@gmail.com.

 Thanks.